tezock/parallel-reading/README.md

 interleaving of I/O requests.
 I wonder how much of this is tied to the fact that my laptop uses an SSD, however I hope to update this README once I get access to a computer with a Hard Drive soon.
 However, I would expect a much larger dropoff in performance due to how interleaved I/O requests might increase seek time, given that flash memory doesn't suffer from the same problem.

-Overall, the main conclusion I drew from this is that parallelizing reads across cores can be beneficial to a point, which of course would depend on the hardware.
+Overall, the main conclusion I drew from this is that parallelizing sequential reads across cores can be beneficial to a point, which of course would depend on the hardware a program is running on.

 ## Running